Skip to main content

 First-time Setup

-HasMCP works with both Postgres and SQLite.
+HasMCP-CE works with both Postgres and SQLite.
 In this documentation, for simplicity it is working with SQLite.
 Create necessary folders

 mkdir hasmcp